// This code is copyrighted material owned by W. D. Bricker, doing business

 alias j jobs -l

-Move them to just before this line:
+Move them to just before this line:# a righteous umask

 # Show the last 25 commands entered: